AntonSol919/linkspace/lns.md

 # LNS - Lovely Name System

+LNS is built on top of linkspace.
+It reads and writes entries to the 'lns' domain.
-LNS provides a way for naming groups and public keys.
+It provides a way for naming groups and public keys.
 **Groups** look like:

 - #:pub